Sakai-san/lineare-algebra/course/chapter4.md

 Seien A eine m×n Matrix und B eine m′×n′matrix.

-AB=C ist möglich nur wenn n=m′ gilt. die Matrix C, also das Produkt, ist eine m×n′ Matrix.
+AB=C ist möglich nur wenn n=m′gilt. die Matrix C, also das Produkt, ist eine m×n′ Matrix.

-The multiplication A by B is done by distributing A rows on each columns of B and by adding the products, namely (ci,j)=∑nk=0ai,kbk,j
+Um multiplikation A mal B zu  jede Zeile von A werden auf jede Spalten von B verteilt and werden jeweile Produkten addiert, also  (ci,j)=∑nk=0ai,kbk,j

-.
+The multiplication A by B is done by distributing A rows on each columns of B and by adding the products
 ###Example I
 ⎛⎝⎜4−168−20⎞⎠⎟(0−71−1)=⎛⎝⎜4⋅0+8⋅−7−1⋅0+−2⋅−76⋅0+0⋅−74⋅1+8⋅−1−1⋅1+−2⋅−16⋅1+0⋅−1⎞⎠⎟=⎛⎝⎜−56140−416⎞⎠⎟(1)